 A beautiful and grand building in the green hills of Bovec.
 Here you get a spacious modern apartment all to yourself with enough room for a family.
 Find the latest prices here.

-Just 20 minutes drive from Bovec, you’ll find Kobarid – a town of rich and deep history.
-The Battle of Caporetto, for example, was memorialised in Hemingway’s masterpiece A Farewell to Arms.
+Just 20 20-minute drive from Bovec, you’ll find Kobarid – a town of rich and deep history.
+The Battle of Caporetto, for example, was memorialized in Hemingway’s masterpiece A Farewell to Arms.

 Kobarid is nestled in the super beautiful Soca Valley, which is an absolute must-visit area with dramatic landscapes that mustn’t be missed during your trip to Slovenia!